Blended Retirement System

 Thrift Savings Plan: The DoD will automatically contribute an amount equal to 1% of a Service member's active duty basic pay to their TSP beginning 60 days after they enter active duty and continue through their 26th year of service.
-In addition, after a Service member's second full year of service, the DoD will match Service members' voluntary contributions to their TSP accounts up to an additional 4 percent, bringing total DoD automatic and matching contributions to 5 percent of basic pay.
-Service members are fully vested in (entitled to) their TSP accounts after the completion of 2 years of service.
+In addition, after a Service member's second full year of service, the DoD will match service members' voluntary contributions to their TSP accounts up to an additional 4%, bringing total DoD automatic and matching contributions to 5% of basic pay.
+Service members are fully vested in (entitled to) their TSP accounts after the completion of two years of service.
 NOTE: Automatic contributions and service matching begins immediately for those who opted-in.

-Continuation Pay: Service members enrolled in the Blended Retirement System will be eligible for continuation pay between completion of their 8th year of service but before completion of 12 years of service (time varies depending on guidance published) in return for a service commitment of 4 additional years.
-The amount payable for CY 22 under guidance published by the Secretary of the Army, is 2.5 times the Service member's monthly basic pay for active Service members, to include Regular Army (RA), Active Guard Reserve (AGR) and Full Time National Guard Duty (FTNGD).
+Continuation Pay: Service members enrolled in the Blended Retirement System will be eligible for continuation pay between completion of their 8th year of service but before completion of 12 years of service (time varies depending on guidance published) in return for a service commitment of four additional years.
+The amount payable for CY 23 under guidance published by the Secretary of the Army, is 2.5 times the Service member's monthly basic pay for active service members, to include Regular Army (RA), Active Guard Reserve (AGR) and Full Time National Guard Duty (FTNGD).
 Continuation pay amounts are at the discretion of the Service Secretary.
-Check back later for CY 23 rates.
+Check back later for CY 24 rates.

 Service members who did not opt-in to the Blended Retirement System in 2018 remain grandfathered under the High-36 Retirement System.
 They may participate in the TSP, but they will not receive matching or automatic contributions from DoD.